 - Shorter labor

 In 2010, an RCT showed that a brief intervention of progressive muscle relaxation or guided imagery reduced anxiety and stress.
 Indian studies have shown that yoga and meditation improve birth weight and reduce preterm labor, blood pressure, diabetes and pre-eclampsia, while reducing growth abnormalities compared to standard treatment.
 These studies confirm that balance and reduced stress improve health.

-Pregnancy and medications
+Pregnancy and MS medications

 The current advice is to discontinue DMTs prior to conception, although studies have found only minor adverse effects of interferons (IFN) and no effect of Copaxone (GA).

 People with aggressive MS may be prescribed natalizumab (Tysabri) or fingolimod (Gilenya).
 It is currently advised that these medications be ceased (three and two months, respectively) prior to conception.